pierrepo/principal_axes/README.md

 ## History

-2017: thanks to @StevenCHowell, the code is not Python 3 ready.
+2017: thanks to @StevenCHowell, the code is now Python 3 ready.

 2013: The first version of this script had been posted in the Biostar forum as an answer to [Question: Protein 3D structure principal axes](http://www.biostars.org/p/7393/)